-As of June 30, 2023, VimpelCom independently commenced and concluded the purchase of US\$1,572 million of VEON Holdings B.V.
+During the first quarter 2023, VimpelCom independently commenced and concluded the purchase of US\$1,572 of VEON Holdings B.V.
 Notes in order to satisfy certain Russian regulatory obligations.
 Pursuant to the purchase in 2023 these Notes were reclassified to intercompany debt with the equivalent reduction in gross debt for VEON Group.
 PJSC VimpelCom has funded the purchase primarily by issuing new notes of longer maturity.